pattjoshi/interview-Q-A/SdAns.md

 # 14. Object destructuring:
 - Object destructuring is a way to extract properties from an object and assign them to variables in a more concise manner.

+# Difference Between Rest & Spread Operator?

+- **Spread Operator (...)**

+- Syntax: ...variable
+- Used in: **Function calls**, array literals, and object literals.
+- Purpose: It spreads or expands the elements of an array or the properties of an object into individual elements or properties.

+- **Rest Operator (...)**

+- Syntax: ...variable
+- Used in **Function parameters** (function arguments) and destructuring assignments.
+- Purpose: It collects the rest of the elements into an array when working with function arguments or destructuring arrays or objects.

+- In summary, the Spread operator is used to expand elements or properties, while the Rest operator is used to collect the remaining elements or properties into an array or object.

 # 15. Callback:
 - A callback is a function that is passed as an argument to another function and is executed after the completion of that function.